OctobearArmy/CS260/Final/README.txt

    Test to ensure that it gives the expexted output from multiple posistions (nodes) to make sure it is spanning to the expected nodes

-(40%) Implement a graph class with at least (this category effectively combines implementation and specification, partly to emphasize getting the algorithms working!):
+(40%) Implement a graph class with at least the following below (this category effectively combines implementation and specification, partly to emphasize getting the algorithms working!):

 (5%) a function to add a new vertex to the graph (perhaps add_vertex(vertex_name)),
           GraphNode *Graph::_addNode() {//O(1)